A courageous member in one of of my private survivor support groups recently asked:

 “Sweetheart, it’s so good to have you back again.
 For more than a decade, your body has been here, but your soul was just gone.
 It was like you were a hollow shell wearing your face.
 But finally, I have my daughter back.”

 So... does your reaction to being abused mean you're abusive?
-It's possible.
-But it's also entirely possible that your coping mechanisms were developed as a way to survive while living under abuse.
+Sure, you've done things you regret.
+And it's even possible that you're abusive.
+But it's also entirely possible that you are feeling tremendous guilt about coping mechanisms that aren't your true self, but were developed in order to survive while living in abuse.